ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 There are two types of oracles:

-1. **Push oracles** are updated continously and always have up to date information.
+1. **Push oracles** are updated continously and always have up to date information available on chain.

 1. **Pull oracles** are only updated when information is requested by a contract.
    Pull oracles are themselves divided into two types:
    1. Double-transaction oracles, which require two transactions.